About Us

 Image credit: NIH

 These 21 centers engage in a broader community of practice that is organized by the CAFÉ Research Coordinating Center, an effort that is jointly led by the Boston University School of Public Health (BUSPH) and the Harvard T.H.
 Chan School of Public Health (HSPH).
-The CAFÉ RCC aims to build this community of practice through the management and support of climate change and health research and capacity building efforts.
+The CAFÉ RCC aims to build this community of practice through the management and support of relevant research and capacity building efforts.